matrix-org/matrix-spec-proposals/proposals/2472-symmetric-ssss.md

   using a symmetric encryption algorithm, the client needs to know the key that is used to encrypt, so the purpose of the field cannot be fulfilled.

+* Signing the Secret Storage key with the user's master cross-signing key is no longer required.
+The key is trusted on the basis of the user entering the key/passphrase.

 ## Potential issues